pulumi/registry/themes/default/content/registry/packages/slack/installation-configuration.md

 ---
 title: Slack Setup
-meta_desc: Information on how to install the Slack provider.
+meta_desc: Information on how to install and use the Slack Pulumi package.
 layout: installation
 ---